Phase II Watershed Implementation Plan: Reforestation Efforts

-Contact EPS today using the information below to answer questions and take your information.
+Contact EPS today using the information below.
 If interested, we will schedule a visit to your property to determine feasibility of planting.
 Unless requested, homeowners do not need to be present during the scheduled site visit.
 If conditions are deemed favorable by the County to ensure tree survival, EPS will develop a planting plan and initiate the planting.

 If you are a resident of the Rodgers Forge community and received a letter from EPS about planting on your property, please review the Pre-Approved List of Tree Species (PDF) available for planting.